nyorain/vil/docs/own/done.md

+- [x] spvm: add callback for getting image data instead of requiring the whole image to be present
+- [x] spvm: Avoid copies for setting buffer data.
+      Maybe just add callback when a buffer is accessed that can return the data?
+	  I guess the only ways for access is OpLoad, optionally via OpAccessChain.
+	  Something like `spvm_member_t get_data(spvm_result_t var, size_t index_count, unsigned* indices)`
+	  Alternative: a more specific interface only for the most important case, runtime arrays.
+	  (But honestly, shaders could also just declare huge static arrays so we probably want the general support).
 - [x] higher-id descriptor sets sometimes incorrectly unbound, e.g. iro/atmosphere {found the bug, binding a descriptor to a previously unbound slot would always disturb all following ones even though that's incorrect}